 The collection is comprised of many types of publications: books, periodicals, technical reports, pamphlets, maps, and a number of electronic sources.
 The collection is especially strong in law and legislation, foreign affairs, population and demographics, labor and labor history, geology, aerospace, and research and development reports.

 Government Documents are displayed in the Case Catalog, the library's online catalog, for materials from 1976 forward.
 The collection is organized by the Superintendent of Document's Classification System (Su Doc system).
-Older documents may be found in the Retrospective Research Collection Center (RRCC).
 The collection also consists of 7.5 minute topographic maps produced by the U. S. Geological Survey.

 Location: 2nd floor Kelvin Smith Library